Mircea-MMXXI/azapy/predocs/RiskBased_intro.md

 *efficient frontier*.
 Its intersection with the y-axis (not shown in the plot) is at a level equal with the risk-free rate accessible to the investor.
 In this example the risk-free rate was set to 0.
-The tangency point along the efficient frontier (in out plot depicted by a green diamond) is the
+The tangency point along the efficient frontier (in our plot depicted by a green diamond) is the
 *tangency portfolio* or the *market portfolio*.
 This is the portfolio that maximizes the Sharpe ratio.
 The Sharpe ratio[^sharpe] is defined as